Lisa Kristine: Career in photography

 She traveled through Europe, North Africa, and Asia making photographs.
 She especially gravitated to and responded to the bold colors of Asia.
 Shortly thereafter, she says, her work became more purposeful.
 She researched ancient cultures, including how they found meaning, whether through conventional religion, philosophy, or animism.

 As a professional photographer, Kristine began traveling internationally in the early 1980s.
 She has visited countries on six continents and is focused on topics related to human rights and, in particular, modern slavery.
 Kristine is known to spend months connecting with her subjects by traveling with a translator to ensure the subjects' permission before documenting them on film.

+Her TED talk, "Photos that bear witness to modern slavery", has been viewed millions of times and focused on issues of forced labor and human trafficking.

 A film that featured her work on slavery, Sold (2014), directed by Jeffrey D. Brown and Emma Thompson includes a character inspired by Kristine and is portrayed by Gillian Anderson.

 In 2009, she collaborated with Free the Slaves on a body of work about human enslavement, published as Slavery (2010).

+Kristine has been an active voice on issues related to modern slavery, human trafficking, and labor rights, speaking at events hosted by the Thomson Reuters Foundation, including the Trust Women Conference and the Anti-Slavery Summit.
+She has also contributed reporting and commentary to the CNN Freedom Project, covering topics such as child labor in Ghana and supply chain challenges across South Asia and West Africa.

+In addition, she has been involved in initiatives and exhibitions focused on improving labor conditions within global supply chains, including collaborations with Hewlett Packard Enterprise and participation in international forums addressing responsible business practices and workers’ rights.